-boundaries, a real problem with locally-based time based flow

-- Does not require any new ATC equipment on the ground or in the aircraft.

-- Improves on time performance.
+- Easily crosses ATC sector and Flight Information Region boundaries, a real problem with locally-based time-based flow proposals - Does not require any new ATC equipment on the ground or in the aircraft - > Improves on time performance

-- Saves fuel.
+- Saves fuel

-- Reduces greenhouse emissions.
+- Reduces greenhouse emissions

-- · Reduces airspace complexity.
+- Reduces airspace complexity

-- · Does not increase controller workload.
+- Does not increase controller workload

-Further, as proven by FAA's Task J program, using en route BBFM to pre-sort the arrival flow and ATC's Traffic Management Advisor (TMA), and Terminal Sequencing and Spacing (TSAS) tools to fine tune the flow within 200 NM of landing increases the benefit to the user and ATC system.
+Further, as proven by FAA's Task J program, using enroute BBFM to pre-sort the arrival flow and ATC's Traffic Management Advisor (TMA) and Terminal Sequencing and Spacing (TSAS) tools to fine tune the flow within 200 NM of landing increases the benefit to the user and ATC system.

-BBFM builds beneficial time flow processes that will quickly incorporate new technologies.
+Another important factor is that BBFM builds beneficial time flow processes that will quickly incorporate new technologies.
 In other words, users can use the current tools to perfect the time-based flow process, and advanced tools to gain even more benefit.
-Also, by using the RTA as the ATC system's universal unit of currency, everyone knows what each aircraft wants without providing the underlying business elements of that RTA.
+Also, by using the RTA as the ATC system's universal unit of currency, everyone knows what each aircraft wants, without providing the underlying business elements of that RTA.

-Initially, given the accuracy of the RTA process today (+/- 30 to 40 seconds), the BBFM solution works as a density allocation process, managing the arrival flow to close or slightly above actual capacity.
-This allows time-based sequencing to the current arrival fixes (30 to 40 NM from the airport) at higher density airports and idle descents to a 5 NM final at smaller airports (see Figure 6).
+Initially, given the accuracy of the RTA process today (+/-30 to 40 seconds), the BBFM solution works as a density allocation process, managing the arrival flow to the arrival fixes close to, or slightly above actual capacity (see Figure 6).
+This allows time-based sequencing (RTAs) to the current arrival fixes (30 to 40 NM from the airport) at higher density airports and idle descents to a 5 NM final at smaller airports.

-In the future, with an enhanced RTA process (+/- 5 to 10 seconds), the BBFM time-based flow solution can be upgraded to a slot allocation process.
+In the future, with an enhanced RTA process (+/- 5 to 10 seconds), the BBFM time-based RTA flow solution can be upgraded to a slot allocation process.
 With this increased RTA accuracy and a computerized conflict probe the idle descent to a 5 NM final can be expanded to higher density airports.

-En route BBFM Exchange is a rapidly deployable solution that provides a more efficient, organized, and predictable aircraft flow.
+BBFM is a rapidly deployable solution that provides a more efficient, organized, and predictable aircraft flow.
 BBFM simultaneously helps passengers, airlines, and ATC in real time by coordinating what airlines want for each aircraft with ATC.